 Grant date is determined in accordance with AASB 2 Share Based Payments.
 FY16 LTI Plan vests in favour of participants provided participants remain employed with the Company over each of the Performance Periods.
 FY17 was the Award Year for the LTI Plan (ROIC exceeded 12%).
-Each tranche of the FY17 LTI Plan vests in favour of participants remain employed with the Company over each of the subsequent Performance Years (FY18 to FY20) and ROIC for each subsequent Performance Years (FY18 to FY20) equals or exceeds 12%.
+Each tranche of the FY17 LTI Plan vests in favour of participants provided participants remaine employed with the Company over each of the subsequent Performance Years (FY18 to FY20) and ROIC for each subsequent Performance Years (FY18 to FY20) equals or exceeds 12%.
 As the average ROIC for FY18 and FY19 exceeds 12% (the average being 12.8%), Tranche 2 of the FY17 LTI Plan vests in favour of participants who remained employed for all of FY19.

-FY18 was the Award Year for the LTI Plan (ROIC for FY18 exceeded 12%).
-Each tranche of the FY18 LTI Plan vests in favour of participants remain employed with the Company over each of the subsequent Performance Years (FY19 to FY21) and ROIC for each subsequent Performance Years (FY19 to FY21) equals or exceeds 12%.
+FY18 was the Award Year for the LTI Plan (ROIC for each subsequent Performance Years (FY18 to FY20) equals or exceeds 12%.
+As the average ROIC for FY18 and FY19 exceeds 12% (the average being 12.8%), Tranche 2 of the FY17 LTI Plan vests in favour of participants who remained employed for all of FY19.
+FY18 was the Award Year for the LTI Plan (ROIC for each subsequent Performance Years (FY19 to FY21) and ROIC for each subsequent Performance Years (FY19 to FY21) up all or or exceeds 12%.
 As ROIC for FY19 is less than 12%, Tranche 1 of the FY18 LTI Plan becomes a Suspended Tranche, subject to retesting if ROIC is equal to or exceeds 12% when averaged over the FY19 and subsequent (FY20 to FY21) Performance Years.
 FY19 was the Award Year for the FY19 LTI Plan.
 As ROIC for FY19 is less than 12% there is no LTI award for FY19.

-FY20 was the Award Year for the FY20 LTI Plan and the FY20 STI Plan.
+FY19 was the Award Year for the FY20 LTI Plan and the FY20 STI Plan.